 class.
 If a class drops on that day, the report must be submitted to me

 before the end of the day.
-There will be a 10-point deduction for late labs
+There will be a 10-point deduction per day for

-unless prior arrangements are made.
+late labs unless prior arrangements are made.
 Extensions are rarely given.
-Note:

 Any student who does not contribute fairly to the completion of the lab will

-1. Homework is due at the start of class on the day of the test.
-Late
+1. Homework is due at the start of class on the day assigned.
+Late homework

 2. Lab reports are due at the start of class on the day assigned.
 If a